nu-cspac/nu-cspac.github.io/index.md

 <input type="submit" value="Send">
 </form>

-reading groups and professionalization workshops.
-Currently, we are working hard to put an application and funding process in place for student initiatives.
-If you have any questions or suggestions in the meantime, please email us at [**CSPAC@eecs.northwestern.edu**](mailto:CSPAC@eecs.northwestern.edu).

 ## Guidelines for Student Initiatives
 ### Funding
 Groups can get funding for meals no more than once every other week (per university policy)